 The School adopts an annual appropriated budget for its general fund, and the building corporation.
-A budgetary comparison statements have been provided for the general fund and the building corporation on pages 50 and 51, respectively, and page 53 for the building fund.
+Budgetary comparison schedules have been provided for the general fund and the building corporation on pages 55 and 56, respectively.

-The basic governmental fund financial statements can be found on pages 12 - 15 of this report.
+The basic governmental fund financial statements can be found on pages 12-15 of this report.